How Ohtli Works

 You register your genetics

 Any plant you're growing can be registered as an entity — a unique genetic individual with its own ID, page, and QR code.
 This is the anchor for everything you observe.
-If the genetics already exist on Ohtli (a named variety, a clone from another grower), you join as a contributor to the same entity rather than creating a new one.
+If the genetics already exist on Ohtli (a named variety, a clone from another grower), you join as a grower of the same entity rather than creating a new one.

 You journal what you see